How to Prepare and Show Up Like a Top Candidate

 An extra feature that will place you ahead of other contestants always comes in handy.

-Now let us analyze what of these features you could master control over.
+Now let us analyze which of these features you could master control over.

 All candidates submit their application letters, resumes, and CVs.